luminaxster/-computing/java/gmu/cs211/2024/spring/in-class/code/week06/README.md

 ### Editing files

 You can access any of the files with the commands:

 **[Terminal]**

 ```sh
  vim week06/day22/A.java
  vim week06/day22/B.java
  vim week06/day22/Able.java
  vim week06/day23/C.java
 ```
-In Windows, try NotePad++, you can also use IDEs such as VSCode or IntelliJ.
-However, limited them to the editing part.
+In Windows, try NotePad++ since it lacks a decent CLI text editor.
+You can also use IDEs such as VSCode or IntelliJ.
+However, limited them to the **editing part**.
 Do compilation and run via OS CLI, remember what happened to me in class =(.
 You don't want to happen in your interview!

 ### Compiling Java files